-(1) Natural gas and LPG delivered from registered undertakings for use in commercial greenhouses are exempt from this duty.

-(2) Registered undertakings may deliver gas duty-free after having received a declaration from the user that states what the gas is used for, as well as amounts.
-The annual declaration is valid for gas delivered through pipes unless otherwise agreed.
+- (1) Natural gas and LPG delivered from registered undertakings for use in commercial greenhouses are exempt from this duty. - (2) Registered undertakings may deliver gas duty-free after having received a declaration from the user that states what the gas is used for, as well as amounts.
+The user may provide a general declaration for the entire year.
 The undertaking that presents the declaration is responsible for ensuring that the information on the declaration is correct and complete.
-The registered undertaking must keep such declarations in its archives for a period of ten years.

-0 Added by the regulation of 24 August 2010 no. 1212 (coming into force on 1 September 2010).
+The registered undertaking must keep such declarations in its archives for a period of ten years. - (3) Non-registered undertakings that are billed at full tax rate by their provider may monthly claim the duty credited under the provisions of Section 3-6-12. - 0 Added by the regulation of 24 August 2010 no. 1212 (coming into force on 1 September 2010).
+Ammended by the regulation of 12 June 2012 no. 521 (doming into force on 1 July 2012) and of 28 November 2013 no. 1371 (coming into force on 1 January 2014).